RuCoder-sudo/cookierus/README.md

 - User consent statistics

 ---

+### Changes in version 1.1.0
+- The third-party tag manager and its related settings have been removed completely.
+- The consent settings window now includes a “Mentions” tab covering registration and login rules for the site, WooCommerce, and `/wp-admin/`.
+- Registration, login, email changes, and access recovery are limited to `mail.ru`, `yandex.ru`, `rambler.ru`, `bk.ru`, and the `.ru`, `.su`, and `.рф` zones.
+- Stale tracker settings are removed when settings are saved.
+- Legal guidance now clarifies that the plugin does not replace an operator’s full review of data-processing obligations.

 ### Fixes in version 1.0.8
 - WordPress technical responses are no longer modified with CookieRus banner HTML.